ScrippsDC/thoroughbredDeaths/README.md

 For the auctions where we're relying on Bloodhorse data, we count horses sold.
 Based on the auction data we do have, we found that this reliably undercounts the number of horses that sprinted in an under tack show.
 (The number of horses that sprint and then are either withdrawn or RNA is always larger than the number of horses that are sold at auction but did not sprint.)

 #### **[manual/undertack_meta.xlsx](data/manual/undertack_meta.xlsx)**
-A spreadsheet with all the metadata on the auctions in the US, including the location of the file for that auction.
+A spreadsheet linking the files described above, with all the metadata on the auctions in the US, including the location of the file for that auction.

 * **OBS**: An [Ocala Breeders' Sales](https://obssales.com/) auction
 * **FT**: A [Fasig Tipton](fasigtipton.com/) auction